The new Alienware Pro Headset has graphene-coated drivers and lasts up to 75 hours

 Alienware asked for input from over 100 esports competitors and streamers.

-Alienware debuted its Pro Mouse and Keyboard in at , and now the company is introducing the Pro Headset as part of the series.
+Alienware debuted its Pro Mouse and Keyboard in January at CES 2024, and now the company is introducing the Pro Headset as part of the series.
 As with the mouse and keyboard, Alienware worked with more than 100 esports competitors and streamers for their input before combining it with its technical knowledge.
 The result after 18 months of testing is a headset boasting up to 75 hours of battery life.

 That’s an impressive figure, but it’s not the whole picture.
 The headphones last 75 hours if you use them without active noise canceling and connecting via Bluetooth.
 The maximum battery life drops to 35 hours while using a 2.4GHz connection with ANC enabled.
 If you intend to use the microphone, battery life is 35 hours with ANC off; with it on, it drops to 25 hours.